Choose Your Mass Air Flow Help Topic Below

-So, A mass air flow (MAF) sensor is one of the key components, of an electronic fuel injection system.
-It is located between the air filter and the intake manifold of the engine.
-The mass air flow sensor measures the amount of air entering the engine or the air flow.
+So, A mass air flow (MAF) sensor; is one of the key components; of an electronic fuel injection system.
+It is located between the air filter; and the intake manifold of the engine.
+Also, The (MAF) sensor measures; the amount of air entering the engine or the air flow.

-In most modern cars, they will also have a intake air temperature (IAT) sensor built into the (MAF).
-There are a few types of air flow sensors, however, modern cars use a hot-wire type.
+In most modern cars; they will also have a intake air temperature (IAT) sensor; built into the (MAF).
+Consequently; There are a few types of air flow sensors; however, modern cars use a hot-wire type.

 A hot-wire mass air flow (MAF) sensor; has a small electrically heated wire (hot wire).
 A temperature sensor installed close to the hot wire; measures the temperature of the air near the hot wire.

 When the engine is idling; a small amount of air flows around the hot wire.
 So, It takes a very low electric current; to keep the wire hot.
 When you press the gas; the throttle opens; allowing more air to flow over the hot wire.
 The passing air cools the wire down.